Trip To Japan

 What is the best month to visit Okinawa?

-The best months to visit Okinawa are April and May or October and November when the weather is mild, and the tourist crowds are smaller.
-Avoid the rainy season in late May to June and the typhoon season in August and September.
+The best months to visit Okinawa are April, May, October, and November when the weather is mild, and the tourist crowds are smaller.
+Avoid the rainy season from late May to June and the typhoon season in August and September.

 What is the most beautiful part of Okinawa?